The Ghost Lab - How Bigfoot Hunters, Mediums, and Alien Enthusiasts Are Wrecking Science (ebok) av Matthew Hongoltz-Hetling

 A surprising and compelling journey into the business of paranormal investigation, and the state of scientific literacy in America.

-The Ghost Lab tells the astonishing story of the wild ecosystem of paranormal profiteers and consumers, through the astonishing story of what happened in this one small town.
-But it also maps the trends of declining scientific literacy, trust in institutions, and the diffusion of a culture that has created space for armies of pseudoscientists to step into the minds of an increasingly credulous public.
+The Ghost Lab tells the astonishing story of the wild ecosystem of paranormal profiteers and consumers.
+But it also reveals how the twin scourges of declining scientific literacy and eroding trust in institutions have created space for armies of pseudoscientists to step into the minds of an increasingly credulous public.

-With his distinct voice, eye for a story and ability to show how one community's experience reflects that of a society, Matt Hongoltz-Hetling crafts a powerful narrative about just how fragmented our understanding of what is real and what is not has become.
+With his distinct voice, eye for a story and ability to show how one community's experience reflects that of a society, Matt Hongoltz-Hetling crafts a powerful narrative about just how fragmented our understanding of what is real--and what is not--has become.